Bit

 People will seek things that promote acceptance, are normalized within the smoker community, and that distance themselves from identifying as an addict

-Societal attitudes are often stronger than individual perceptions when it comes to picking a cessation tool.
+Societal acceptance is often stronger than individual bias when it comes to picking a cessation tool.

 a world of workarounds